The Hartford AARP Home Insurance: 2026 California Review & Rates

 -

-Want the comfort of a well-known insurer with mature-homeowner focus
+Want the comfort of a well-known insurer with a mature-homeowner focus

-On the other hand: if you live in California or Florida (where availability can be limited), or you already have very low cost coverage elsewhere, or you don’t mind forgoing some of the “extras” (upgrade features) to save premium, then you should compare carefully and not assume this is your only option.
+On the other hand, if you live in California or Florida (where availability can be limited), or you already have very low-cost coverage elsewhere, or you don’t mind forgoing some of the “extras” (upgrade features) to save on premiums, then this option may be for you.
+You should compare carefully and not assume this is your only option.

 Here’s what you should do now: